-Tamarind Chutney (also referred to as Imli Chutney) is a sweet and tangy condiment originating from the North Indian cuisine.
-It is made by simmering tamarind pulp with jaggery, spices and dry ginger powder, creating a smooth, flavorful sauce that is commonly drizzled over chaats, snacks and fried delicacies.
-Since dried ginger powder is used this chutney it is also called Saunth Chutney.
+Tamarind Chutney, also known as Imli Chutney, is a sweet and tangy condiment from North Indian cuisine.
+It is made by simmering tamarind pulp with jaggery, dried ginger powder, and spices until smooth.
+Because dried ginger is used, this chutney is also called Saunth Chutney and is commonly served with chaat and fried snacks.

 Soak tamarind in water overnight or for 4 to 5 hours in a small bowl or pan.
 You can rinse the tamarind prior to soaking it.